angelueb/clustertut/content/Practical Examples/example_gpu-conda.md

 ```

-We can see that our job is running (note the 'X' value) on the g01 node.
-In case the job was queued for execution (due to lack of resource availability at the moment, priority reasons, etc...) the state would be '' ('waiting'), and SLURM will automatically run it when the conditions
+We can see that our job is running (note the 'R' value) on the g01 node.
+In case the job cloud not be run immediately (due to lack of resource availability at the moment, priority reasons, etc...) the state would be 'PD' (which means 'Pending'), and SLURM will keep it that way until the conditions for running it are met.
+Then it will be executed automatically (it will enter the 'R' state).
+You can find detailed information about job states in the **[SLURM documentation](https://slurm.schedmd.com/squeue.html#SECTION_JOB-STATE-CODES)**